React-WebStore/ResponsiveWebStore/README.md

 # Trello Board

-I have created a Trello board with a backlog [here](https://trello.com/b/o1ygQeAq/responsive-web-store) To get access please email me at luc.van.kerkvoort@gmail.com
+I have created a Trello board with a backlog [here](https://trello.com/b/o1ygQeAq/responsive-web-store) To get access please use the Discord channel to reach out [RWS](https://discord.gg/NAZzpTDq)

 After that you can pick up any tickets and start working on them.